viggou/gate-weave-glsl/README.md

 This is an OpenGL/Matchbox Shader that emulates analog gate weave.
 "Gate weave" refers to how the image vibrates/wobbles a little due to the mechanics of the film being pulled through the motor in oldschool film cameras.

-Mainly written for Baselight, but should work for other Matchbox compatible hosts.
+Mainly written for Baselight, but should work with other Matchbox compatible hosts.

 ## Installation (Baselight)